 If an injury causes your tooth to be completely knocked out of your mouth, it’s important that you seek professional dental treatment immediately!
 First, keep your tooth moist.
 If possible, pick your tooth up by the crown, rinse (not scrub) debris off using tap water, and put it back into the socket (even before you call us)!
-Second, call Comfort Dental: Myrtle Beach Office Phone Number 843-448-5757.
+Second, call Comfort Dental: Comfort Dental in Myrtle Beach SC Phone Number 843-448-5757.

 Keep in mind the odds of saving your tooth are much greater if you keep the tooth moist.
 You can put the tooth in milk, a glass of water (add a pinch of salt), or even in the pouch of your cheek while on the way to our office.

 Based upon the stage of root development, Dr. Funderburk may start root canal treatment.
 Again, the length of time the tooth was out of your mouth and the way the tooth was stored, may influence the type of treatment you receive.